-In a study of 191 women with ovarian tumours (Timmerman 1999), logistic regression was used to develop an algorithm to preoperatively distinguish between benign and malignant ovarian tumours.
-The most useful variables in the logistic regression analysis were menopausal status, serum CA 125 level, the presence of one or more papillary growth(s) of greater than 3 mm, and a colour score indicative of tumour vascularity and blood flow.
+In a study of 191 women with ovarian tumours (Timmerman 1999), logistic regression was used to develop an algorithm to distinguish preoperatively between benign and malignant ovarian tumours.
+The most useful variables in the logistic regression analysis were menopausal status, serum Ca125 level, the presence of 1 or more papillary growth(s) of greater than 3 mm, and a colour score indicative of tumour vascularity and blood flow.
 The optimised algorithm had a sensitivity of 95.9% and a specificity of 87.1% in the group studied.
-A subsequent publication attempting to validate this model and others using a large heterogeneous data set found few models to be robust and generalisable, perhaps due to the subjective nature of some of the component assessments (Van Holsbeke 2007).
+A subsequent publication attempting to validate this model and others using a large heterogeneous data set, found few models to be robust and generalisable, perhaps due to the subjective nature of some of the component assessments (Van Holsbeke 2007).
 It is generally accepted that ovarian malignancy can seldom be absolutely excluded prior to surgery.

 McDowell reported the first successful removal of an ovarian tumour in 1817 (McDowell 1817).
-The laparotomy approach was the only option until the end of the $20^{th}$ century.
+The laparotomy approach was the only option until the end of the twentieth century.
 The first surgical laparoscopic procedure was performed by Semm and Mettler in 1980 (Semm 1980).
-This approach was thought to be associated with less surgical trauma and lower hospital costs (Canis 2000; Kehlet 1999; Lorenz 1999; Maiman 1991).
-Approximately 80% of ovarian tumours can be successfully resected using a laparoscopic (endoscopic) technique (Canis 2000).
-The potential advantages of this approach include: improved magnification that makes the diagnosis of peritoneal metastases more certain; the avoidance of an inappropriate transverse laparotomy incision in cases with a malignant tumour; and, most important, the prevention of unnecessary laparotomies in patients with benign ovarian tumours (Canis 2000).
+This approach was thought to be associated with less surgical trauma and lower hospital cost (Canis 2000; Kehlet 1999; Lorenz 1999; Maiman 1991).
+Approximately 80% of ovarian tumours can be successfully resected using an Laparoscopic (endoscopic) technique (Canis 2000).
+The potential advantages of this approach include; improved magnification, that makes the diagnosis of peritoneal metastases more certain, the avoidance of an inappropriate transverse laparotomy incision in cases with a malignant tumour and, most important, the prevention of unnecessary laparotomies in patients with benign ovarian tumours (Canis 2000).
 The laparoscopic approach is used in patients whose adnexal mass is less than 10 cm in diameter, whatever the ultrasonographic appearance.
-Masses of more than 8 cm are managed more cautiously and evaluated by laparoscopy when unilocular or bilocular, or when calcifications are identified) (Canis 1994a; Wong 2000).
-An alternative minimally invasive procedure for the management of ovarian cysts is minilaparotomy (using a 3 to 7 cm transverse skin incision, 2 to 4 cm above the pubic symphysis) (Panici 2007).
-For dermoid cysts and endometriomata, special attention is necessary during the procedure to avoid spillage and subsequent chemical peritonitis with increased risk of subsequent postoperative adhesions.
-In the case of dermoid cysts, there is a risk of granulomatous reactions (Nissole 1994).
+Masses of more than 8 cm are managed more cautiously and evaluated by laparoscopy when unilocular, bilocular or when calcifications are identified) (Canis 1994a, Wong 2000).
+An alternative minimally invasive procedure to laparoscopy for the management of ovarian cysts is minilaparotomy (3-7 cm transverse skin incision, 2 to 4cm above the pubic symphysis) (Panici 2007).
+For dermoid cysts and endometriomata, special attention is necessary during the procedure to avoid spillage and the consequent chemical peritonitis and increased risk of subsequent postoperative adhesions.
+In the case of dermoid cysts, there is a risk of granulomatous reaction (Nissole 1994).

-Postoperative adhesions are sequelae from ovarian surgery and may result in mechanical infertility in women of reproductive age (Bassil 1994).
+Postoperative adhesions are sequelae from ovarian surgery and may result in mechanical infertility in women in reproductive age (Bassil 1994).
 Laparoscopic ovarian cystectomy is associated with decreased postoperative adhesion formation when compared with laparotomy (Lundorff 1991).

-Some endoscopic procedures are performed using carbon dioxide (CO2) techniques.
-This is considered by some authors to increase the risk of activating cell enzymes, which may lead to mitosis and an increase in the production of tumour growth factor as has been shown in an animal model (Greene 1995).
-An increasing rate of trocar-site recurrences and intra-abdominal growth of metastases has been reported after laparoscopic surgery in patients with malignant intra-abdominal tumours (Martinez 1995).
-For this reason, if a tumour turns out to be malignant during laparoscopy, the procedure should immediately be converted to a laparotomy.
-In these cases, if laparotomy is delayed for more than eight days, progression from stage Ic to stage II may occur (Kindermann 1995).
-If a tumour turns out to be malignant during laparoscopy and inadvertent rupture occurs, the procedure should be converted to a laparotomy with a longitudinal medial incision to allow the appropriate, necessary surgical staging and debulking procedures.
+Some endoscopic procedures are performed using carbon dioxide (CO2) techniques, and this is considered by some authors to increase the risk of activating cell enzymes which may lead to mitosis and an increase in the production of tumour growth factor as has been shown in an animal model (Greene 1995).
+An increasing rate of trocar-site recurrences and intraabdominal growth of metastases after laparoscopic surgery in patients with malignant intraabdominal tumours has been reported (Martinez 1995).
+For this reason, if a tumour turns out to be malignant during laparoscopy, the procedure should be immediately converted to a laparotomy.
+In these cases, if laparotomy is delayed for more than 8 days, progression from stage Ic to stage II may occur (Kindermann 1995).
+If a tumour turns out to be malignant during laparoscopy and inadvertent rupture occurs, the procedure should be converted to a laparotomy with a longitudinal medial incision to allow the appropriate necessary surgical staging and debulking procedures.